inaka/EventSource/README.md

 This is an EventSource implementation written on Swift following the [W3C EventSource](http://www.w3.org/TR/eventsource/) document.
 If something is missing or not completely right open an issue and I'll work on it!

 If you like the library please leave us a ★.
-That helps us to stay engaged on the mantainence!
+That helps us to stay engaged on the maintenance!

 ### Changes from version 2.2.1 to 3.0

-I took some time to review all the forks, pull requests and issues opened on github.
+I took some time to review all the forks, pull requests and issues opened on GitHub.
 The main changes and complains I found were related to the connection and the `Last-Event-Id` handling.

 The changes on this version are:

 - `EventSource` doesn't connect automatically anymore.
 It waits until  `connect(lastEventId: String? = nil)` method is called.
 This method accepts a `lastEventId` which will be sent to the server upon connection.
 - `EventSource` lets you call `disconnect()` whenever you want.
 - `EventSource` doesn't store the `Last-Event-Id` anymore and you will have to take care of storing the `id` and sending using it or not in the `connect` method.
 - `EventSource` doesn't reconnect at all.
-If a network layer error occurs (disconnection, timeout, etc) or if the server closes the connection you will have to take care to reconnect with the server.
+If a network layer error occurs (disconnection, timeout, etc.) or if the server closes the connection you will have to take care to reconnect with the server.
 - Modularization.
 This library has been around since `Swift 1.0` and started just as a way to learn the language.
 With this new version the whole code has been improved, commented and fully tested to make it easier to track problems and extend in the future.

 ### How to use it?